Samuel B. Mosher: Career in oil

 After World War II, Signal expanded outside the US.
 Signal was a partner in Ralph K. Davies's American Independent Oil Company, founded as a vehicle to allow independent US oil producers to operate offshore, but also operated on its own behalf outside the US in locations such as Venezuela, Argentina and the Middle East.
 J. Howard Marshall was executive vice president of Signal 1952–1960, Mosher allowing Marshall to use 1/3 of his time for his own activities, the other 2/3 for Signal.
 Marshall's 1994 autobiography credited Mosher as one of his four primary influences, noted Mosher's intellectual side (a "longing ... to understand the 'why' of doing") and called him "one in a million."
 When Marshall left Signal to become a full-time oil entrepreneur for himself, Mosher gave Marshall an ex gratia payment of $100,000 (over $1 million in 2025 terms).
 Marshall noted Mosher didn't have to do that, Mosher said he knew that, but he wanted to.

+Between 1958 and 1959 Signal quickly merged with three other oil companies, emerging as a fully integrated oil company including a petrochemical business.